Organica-Img Solid Waste Management

 Municipal waste is a mixture of organic and non-organic waste.
 The source of the waste also varies between residential waste, industrial waste, commercial waste, construction and demolition waste, agriculture, and biomedical waste.

-Organic / Biodegradable waste – waste from food preparations, vegetables, flowers, dry leaves, grass clippings, tree branches, animal waste, fish waste, Agriculture waste.
+Organic / Biodegradable waste – waste from food preparations, vegetables, flowers, dry leaves, grass clippings, tree branches, animal waste, fish waste, and Agriculture waste.

-Non-biodegradable waste
+Non-biodegradable Waste

 • Paper waste- newspaper, cardboard, wrapping material, books, boxes, and beverage cups.